codas-hep/codas-hep.github.io/content/pages/about.md

 [Parallel Kalman Filter Tracking project](http://trackreco.github.io), in particular through grants PHY-1520942, PHY-1520969, PHY-1521042 and
 ACI-1450377.
 The school is realized in partnership with the [Princeton Institute for Computational Science and Engineering (PICSciE)](https://researchcomputing.princeton.edu).

 Building on the success of the first iterations of the school, direct support will continue from 2019 through two other NSF-funded projects: [FIRST-HEP](http://first-hep.org) and [IRIS-HEP](http://iris-hep.org).
-Additional collaborations have also been added (see list below).
+Additional collaborations have also been added (see full list below).

   A dedicated compute platform (the CoDaS-HEP Platform) is also being developed by the [Enrico Fermi Institute](https://efi.uchicago.edu) at the